 The exact cause of schizophrenia is unknown.
 Some combination of environmental, behavioral, and inherited genetic factors probably play a role.

-What are the signs/symptoms of schizophrenia?
+What are the signs/symptoms of schizophrenia in children and teens?

 What are schizophrenia care options?

 Treatment is complex and includes medications to reduce symptoms, individual and family psychotherapy, specialized education programs which aim to improve speech, social and other skills, self help and support groups.

 This page was last updated on: 11/20/2019 12:19:56 PM

 Weekly Support Programs

 8 week program.
 This group therapy program is designed for children ages 7 to 17 with behaviorial issues, including but not limited to ADHD.
 The weekly sessions teach innovative techniques to assist children with managing feelings, developing organization skills, maximizing their concentration abilities and socialization skills.